singer-io/getting-started/README.md

 Login to your GitHub account, go to the [Personal Access Tokens](https://github.com/settings/tokens) settings page, and generate a new token with at least the `repo` scope.
-Temporarily record this token somewhere secure, you'll need it in just a minute.
+Temporarily record this token somewhere secure, you'll need it later.

 #### Create a new Stitch Connection